contanpe/PSCI/Theory Paper.md

 Where 0.963 is the real/static part of the "Chaos" operator, and Tau is the previously determined time pulse.

 With a decimal exactitude of 8 digits, this value is strikingly close to the accepted value of Planck’s constant (6.62607015×10^−34 Js), suggesting that with the full precision of τ as defined, this model recovers a constant nearly identical to the experimental value.

+In axis creation, there is a "flicker" that arises from discrete jumps at t = nτ (n ∈ ℕ).

+This is because of the following:

+**Energy**

+The simplest form of energy can be expressed as such:

+      Δ * t = E,
+where:
+- Δ = Chaos operator, consisting of the negentropic constant and the chiral flux,
+- t: Through time.

+The primordial carrier of energy, what we will call for simple purposes, "Energy", emerges as accumulated negentropic pulses along a linear axis, with its origin being defined as a granuum.

+That essentially means that in the 1D, it looks like theres an expanding line where energy is produced.

+Geometrically, this creates an origin of polar coordinates (r, θ), where, spatially, θ is the start of the 1D wave (θ), and r is the end of this wave.

+This is called in other systems as a gradient, a scalar wave, etc.

 ---------------------------------------------------------------------------------------------------------------------------